Prostate Problems Erectile Disfunction

 - ✅ No systemic side effects like medications

-- ✅ Addresses root cause (inflammation) rather than just symptoms
+- ✅ May address root cause (inflammation) rather than just symptoms

 - ✅ Preserves all tissue and function